lgi-devs/lgi/docs/gtk.md

 Another important feature is that all widgets support `id` property, which can hold an arbitrary string which is used to identify the widget.  `id` is assigned by caller, defaults to `nil`.
-To lookup widget with specified id in the container's widget tree (i.e. not only in direct container children), query `child` property of the container with requested id.
-Previous example rewritten with this techinque would look like this:
+To look up widget with specified id in the container's widget tree (i.e. not only in direct container children), query `child` property of the container with requested id.
+Previous example rewritten with this technique would look like this:

     local grid = Gtk.Grid {